nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case 2: Rename an existing tag

+**MSS**
+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook renames the tag<br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The given replacement tag name is invalid
+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements